 Training is intensive and begins young, at six or seven years old, with a boxer’s first fight taking place at around age eight.
 Their dream, aside from earning money, is to fight in the legendary Bangkok stadiums, Lumpini and Ratchadamnoen, a glory reserved only for a few and watched on television every week by millions of Thai fans.

-Ao Nang Krabi Stadium behind Nopparat Thara Beach is the largest Muay Thai venue in southern Thailand and puts on regular Thai boxing bouts on a smaller scale, every Sunday night (+ Wednesday night during November – April only).
+Ao Nang Krabi Stadium behind Nopparat Thara Beach is the largest Muay Thai venue in southern Thailand and puts on regular Thai boxing bouts on a smaller scale, every Friday night (+ Monday night during November – April only).
 If you would like to see this astonishing sport live, this is the place to come in Krabi.
-Matches are all about spectacle: a complex dance ceremony is performed before each fight to pay respect to the combattants’ teachers and to the guardian spirit of Thai boxing.
+Matches are all about spectacle: a complex dance ceremony is performed before each fight to pay respect to the combatants’ teachers and to the guardian spirit of Thai boxing.

 Ao Nang Krabi Stadium also offers training in Thai boxing for foreigners, led by a former professional fighter.
 You can try just one session, or sign up for a month’s boot camp.
-There are also a few other training camps in Ao Nang (gyms with teaching facilities) open to foreigners interested in learning the techniques of the sport; children can also train in specially designed classes: note it can be a gruelling and often repetitive discipline.
+There are also a few other training camps in Ao Nang (gyms with teaching facilities) open to foreigners interested in learning the techniques of the sport for fitness or for combat.
+Children can also train in specially designed classes, though do note it can be a gruelling and often repetitive discipline.
 There is also a Muay Thai training camp open to foreigners located on Lanta Island, to the south of Krabi Province.